Alcohol and Other Drug Services

 Dear Kean University students,

-With the outbreak of the COVID-19 virus, this may be a difficult time for you or a loved one.
-You may be experiencing fear and anxiety.
+With the pandemic you may be experiencing continued stress and other related difficulties.
 Everyone reacts and manages these emotions differently to include, but not limited to, sleep difficulties, change in eating patterns, fear for you or a loved one’s health, increased tobacco, alcohol and other drugs use.
 Alcohol and Other Drug Services is available to help you get through this stressful and uncertain time.
 Below are some information and resources that you might find helpful.
-For Kean University Students seeking help for alcohol and/or drug concerns, for themselves or others, please contact AOD at 908-248-2065.
+For Kean University Students seeking help for alcohol and/or drug concerns, for themselves or others, please contact AOD at 908-316-8217.

 Online Self Help Support Groups